 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

-Game 2 of the NHL Playoffs Second Round on Thursday will see the Dallas Stars and Seattle Kraken face off, beginning at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
-The Kraken are up 1-0.
-The Stars have -195 odds on the moneyline against the Kraken (+165).
+The Dallas Stars take the ice for Game 2 of the NHL Playoffs Second Round Thursday against the Seattle Kraken, beginning at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
+The Kraken lead 1-0 in the series.
+The Kraken have +165 moneyline odds against the favored Stars (-195).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!